SNU-LIST/DeepRF/README.md

 Third, execute the other shell script using following command:
 > ./3_exc_refinement.sh

-This script is to run the RF refinement module in the paper, and the  execution time will be within 17 hours.\
+This script is to run the RF refinement module in the paper, and the  execution time was approximately 17 hours in our machine.\
 If your GPU memory is less than 40 GB, the execution reports out-of-memory error.
 Then, open '3_exc_refinement.sh' and modify the following line:
 > python ../envs/refinement.py --tag "exc_refinement" --env "Exc-v51" --gpu "0" --samples 256 --preset "../logs/exc_generation/seed_rfs.mat"